poy/onpar/README.md

 }
 ```

+### Serial Specs

+While `onpar` is intended to heavily encourage running specs in parallel, we
+recognize that that's not always an option.
+Sometimes proper mocking is just too
+time consuming, or a singleton package is just too hard to replace with
+something better.

+For those times that you just can't get around the need for serial tests, we
+provide `SerialSpec`.
+It works exactly the same as `Spec`, except that onpar
+doesn't call `t.Parallel` before running it.

 ### Grouping

 `Group`s are used to keep `Spec`s in logical place.
 The intention is to gather
 each `Spec` in a reasonable place.
 Each `Group` may construct a new child suite
 using `BeforeEach`.